-Now let us look at some examples.
-So, if you have say a uniform bar, then the equation of motion once again simplifies to rho Ip phi,tt minus g Ip phi,xx equal to 0.
-Now the boundary conditions for this problem which will complete that the description of the physical situation.
-So, here this bar is connected to the wall and therefore, this end of the bar cannot have any rotation.
-So, this again is the geometric boundary condition; and this end of the bar the torque is 0 which is therefore, given by...
-So, this is a geometric boundary condition where as this is at right end of the bar we have a natural boundary condition.
+Now let us look at some examples, so if you have say a uniform bar, then the equation of motion once again simplifies to rho Ip phi tt - G Ip phi xx = 0.
+Now the boundary conditions for this problem, which will complete the description of the physical situation, so here this bar is connected to the wall and therefore this end of the bar cannot have any rotation.
+So this again is a geometric boundary condition.

-So, with this we complete our discussions on axial and torsional vibrations of bars.
-Now to summarize we have considered axial vibrations of bars; we have derived the equations of motion; we have considered we have seen the boundary conditions of two types, namely the geometric boundary condition and the natural boundary condition.
-Then we have also derived the equation for a bar interacting with a discrete system; and then finally, we have looked at the dynamics of torsional vibrations of circular bars and we have derived the equations of motion equation of motion and the boundary conditions.
-So, with that we end this lecture.
+On this end of the bar, the torque is 0, which is therefore given by; so this is the geometric boundary condition, whereas this is the on the right end of the bar, we have a natural boundary condition.
+So with this, we complete our discussions on axial and torsional vibrations of bars.
+Now to summarise, we have considered axial vibrations of bars, we have derived the equations of motion.

+And we have seen the boundary conditions of 2 types; namely the geometric boundary condition and the natural boundary condition, then we have also derived the equations for a bar interacting with the discrete system and then finally we have looked at the dynamics of torsional vibrations of circular bars and we have derived the equation of motion and the boundary condition.
+So with that we end this lecture.